 Brookfield Christian School (named after the Brooks of Fairfield) was established in 1998 as a private, independent Christian School focused on the academic achievement of our youngest citizens.
 Brookfield opened for classes in a 3,500 square foot office building with two students in Clarksville, Maryland.
 Due to the success of the programs, in 2003, Brookfield moved into a new 10,000 square foot facility next door to accommodate more families.

 As a result of her approach to early childhood education, many of her children do extremely well in their academics according to their final assessments.
 Furthermore, her success at Brookfield is corroborated by area public and private schools.
 These schools have continuously praised BCS alumni citing their functioning above their grade levels and some have been recommended to skip grade level.

 Ms. Johnson, who is a born-again Christian, has based her philosophy on the scripture, “Train a child in the way he should go, and when he is old he will not depart from it,” Proverbs 22:6.
 This scripture has been the foundation for developing her vision and remains her driving force that all children will become competent, self-reliant and confident as they grow in Brookfield’s nurturing, stimulating and fun-filled Christian environment that exemplifies success for all participants.

-In the summer of 2011, Brookfield Christian School opened a second school located in the Maple Lawn community of Fulton, Maryland.
+In the summer of 2011, Brookfield Christian School opened a second location in the Maple Lawn community of Fulton, Maryland.
+Since that time, Brookfield has opened a third location in Columbia, Maryland.
 Today, Brookfield Christian School has a population with over 200 students and continues to teach children of many cultures and diversities Christian principles while preparing them for academic success.